The path to the modern understanding of medicine was paved with the misfortune of many people subjected to medical testing without their consent.

 Edward Jenner, Smallpox, and an 8-Year-Old Boy

-Before its eradication in 1979, smallpox was a deadly virus unique to humans, often referred to as “the scourge of mankind.”
+Before its eradication in 1979, smallpox was a deadly virus unique to humans, often referred to as “

 In 1796, Edward Jenner, an English doctor, noticed that dairymaids seemed to be protected against smallpox because of their contact with cowpox, a milder virus that affected cow udders.